Last updated on October 10th, 2020

 |Gerd Muller||West Germany||14||13|

 23. Stoppage time has long been a controversial and mysterious measurement of time in soccer matches.
 It is left up to referees, and it is usually anywhere from 1 to 5 minutes.
 It is never formally announced precisely how long stoppage time will be, as it’s up to the discretion of the referee.

 24. Cristiano Ronaldo holds the distinction as the only known football player in professional history to score a goal in every single minute of a match.
 At some point in his career, he’s put the ball in the back of the net in minute 1, all the way to minute 90.

 25. Qatar plans to make several changes to the FIFA World Cup in 2022.
 It’s not only the first World Cup held in the Middle East, but it is also being moved to the winter for cooler weather.
 They are even in the process of building a new city that will host the final.

-26. Mexico City and Rio de Janeiro are the only two countries to host a World Cup multiple times.
+26. Mexico City and Rio de Janeiro are the only two places to host a World Cup final multiple times.

 27. The United States has dominated the Women’s World Cup since the inaugural 1991 tournament.
 They have four titles and one runner up out of the eight tournaments.

 28. The most expensive transfer in soccer history came when Paris St. Germain paid FC Barcelona $263 million to obtain Neymar Jr.